-To simulate a more CPU-intensive typical user workload, we adapted the SSH build workload [Seltzer et al. 2000], but used OpenSSH 4.2p1 as it builds cleanly on our systems whereas SSH 1.2.26 did not.
+To simulate a more CPU-intensive typical user workload, we adapted the SSH build workload [39], but used OpenSSH 4.2p1 as it builds cleanly on our systems whereas SSH 1.2.26 does not.
 This workload stresses the Amino monitor, as it requires significant amounts of additional CPU time in order to intercept system calls.
 The compile benchmark is divided into three phases: (1) unpack, (2) configuration, and (3) build.
-We measured the elapsed, system, and user time of each of the phases separately to isolate their different characteristics.
-In contrast to our previous benchmarks, lower values are better than higher values.
+We measured each of the phases separately to isolate their different characteristics.
 In the unpack phase, the package is uncompressed and new files are created by tar.
-In the systemcall-intensive configuration phase, the configure shell script preforms many small configuration tests, which involve a fair mix of file-system operations.
+In the system-call-intensive configuration phase, the configure shell script preforms many small configuration tests, which involve a fair mix of filesystem operations.
 The build phase is more CPU-intensive and builds 157 object files, two libraries, eleven executables, and sixteen man pages.
-In the unpack and build phase, AMINOTXN and AMINODTXN use transactionally-modified versions of GNU Make and tar, which transactionally protect each operation (in Make we define an operation as a build command and in tar each file extraction is an operation).
-In the other configurations, we use the standard GNU Make and tar.
-In the configuration phase, AMINOTXN is identical to AMINOACI and AMINODTXN is identical to AMINOACID.